1998 crime drama/romance based on the Elmore Leonard

 - Gentleman Thief: Jack Foley and to a lesser extent Buddy.

-- Foley - who robs banks for easily-insured cash and without a gun - is contrasted with both Snoopy who coldly kills his robbery victims, and Morally Bankrupt Banker Ripley who stole more money and ruined more lives than Foley ever could (with Foley the most prolific bank robber in the FBI databases!).
+- Foley-who robs banks for easily-insured cash and without a gun-is contrasted with both Snoopy who coldly kills his robbery victims, and Morally Bankrupt Banker Ripley who stole more money and ruined more lives than Foley ever could (with Foley the most prolific bank robber in the FBI database!).

 - Gory Discretion Shot: Certainly not the violent climax, but earlier in the movie a messy multiple murder is suggested with only a few oblique shots (and Glenn's twitchy, shell-shocked reaction afterwards).